pulp-platform/bender/README.md

 - `genus`:  A Tcl compilation script for Cadence Genus.
 - `vivado`: A Tcl file addition script for Xilinx Vivado.
 - `vivado-sim`: Same as `vivado`, but specifically for simulation targets.

+Furthermore, similar flags to the `sources` command exist.

 ### `update` --- Re-resolve dependencies